MCamp859/hello-world/ara-README.md

 ```

 The output should contain “docker”.

+### Installation Timeout When Using pip or apt Commands

+You may experience a timeout issue when using the People's Republic of China (PRC)
+internet network.

+Make sure that you have a stable internet connection while installing the
+packages.
+If you experience timeouts due to Linux* apt or Python* pip
+installation, try to reinstall the package.

 ### Support Forum
 If you're unable to resolve your issues, contact the [Support Forum](https://software.intel.com/en-us/forums/intel-edge-software-recipes).